-We advise to always object to a negative decision, even if your work opportunity abroad has already past, as rejection may impede your future mobility.
+We advise you to always object to a negative decision, even if your work opportunity abroad has already passed, as rejection may impede your future mobility.
 More information can be found on the website of the IND.

 - What is the difference between a single- and multiple-entry visa?

-Please keep in mind that when you are travelling on a multiple-entry visa, you must still comply to the 90/180 day rule.
+Please keep in mind that when you are travelling on a multiple-entry visa, you must still comply with the 90/180-day rule.

 Please don't hesitate to contact DutchCulture's Mobility Info Point if you have any questions about travelling and working in the Netherlands as a foreign artist, performer or specialist in the cultural sector after reading this text.